B143KC47/B143KC47/CONTRIBUTING.md

 # Contributing to B143KC47's Projects

-We welcome contributions to our projects!
+welcome contributions to my projects!
 Here's how you can help:

 ## How to Contribute